cheefbird/BMLT-NA-Meeting-Search/README.md

 ## CHANGELIST ##

+***Version 1.2.1.2000* ** *- October 16, 2019*

+- Fixed a bug, in which you could swipe through disabled screens, if the connection was invalid.
+- Changed the Root Server URI.

 ***Version 1.2.0.3001* ** *- September 16, 2019*

 - No changes.
 Apple wants me to resubmit with the newest RC of Xcode.